lemlac/mulem/docs/reference.md

 `alloc` will check the size of the type passed to it and allocate that much space, returning a `T^~?` (safe pointer).
 If successful, it will run the expression inside the square brackets and return `Some(T^~)`.
 If not, it will return `None`.
 Hence `?` after it to unwrap the return value. `T^~` can also be downgraded to `T^` if you don't plan to change the data.

-`free` will free the memory to a pointer and convert it to `Null` even if it was declared immutable to prevent dangling pointers.
+`free` will free the memory to a pointer and convert it to `ptr.NULL` even if it was declared immutable to prevent dangling pointers.

 `defer` will run an expression at the end of a function.